 Fortunately, there are several options available which we will discuss in this article for securing a place to live with bad credit.
 We will cover rent-to-own housing, finding a co-signer, or seeking out one of the government programs that help people with bad credit find a place to live.

 Government Programs for Bad Credit in Illinois

 IHDA 1stHomeIllinois Loan

-The Illinois Housing Development Authority is a self-supporting state agency whose board members are appointed by the Governor which finances the affordable housing throughout the state of Illinois in order to help low and moderate income people afford mortgages.
+The Illinois Housing Development Authority is a self-supporting state agency whose board members are appointed by the Governor.
+It finances affordable housing throughout the state of Illinois in order to help low and moderate-income people afford mortgages.

 Most of their loans require a credit score of 640 in exchange for much lower or deferred down payments.